landonreams/DotNetSample/README.md

 1. Use Simple Injector for constructor injection between the API and a mocked data layer, using business objects and interfaces.
 1. Consume the API from a webpage using jQuery, Angular 2+, or Vue.
 The result should show "hello world" 10x\*.

-\* This was clarified as such: "it makes more sense if [the API] was called once and the plage displayed [the result] 10x."
+\* This was clarified as "it makes more sense if [the API] was called once and the page displayed [the result] 10x."

 ###### Considerations
 * The C# code needs to be asynchronous.